Finding Out About Beliefs—

 Fifth series on PRAYER starting Sunday, 21st May

 AN EVENING SERIES OF 6 SESSIONS ON THE SUBJECT OF PRAYER

-6pm, Sundays, at the United Reformed Church in Newport Pagnell (MK16 0AH)
+6pm, Sundays, at the United Reformed Church on the High Street in Newport Pagnell (MK16 0AH)

 Come along and join as we think about prayer in a wide rangng and interactive way; challenging our thinking and sharing our experiences